Love in This Club: Music video

 In February 2008 Usher said that the song's music video would be shot "very soon".
 Directed by the Brothers Strause, it features cameo appearances from Keri Hilson, Kanye West, Diddy, Nelly, Rick Ross and Robin Thicke.
 Hilson plays Usher's love interest in the video.
-Usher's then-wife, Tameka Foster, worked as the stylist on the video set.
-It was alleged that Foster was upset with Hilson playing the love interest in the video, and, according to a person on the set, "Tameka dressed Keri very badly – she looked like an extra."
-However, Usher's manager, Benny Medina, reported that "Keri could not have been happier with Tameka's choices in the styling".

 The music video starts with Usher waking up inside an empty nightclub.
 He calls out to see if anyone is there and sees Hilson, whom he follows into a room full of people dancing as a disc jockey starts playing music.
 Usher chases Hilson around the club, who at times mysteriously vanishes.
 The two dance intimately throughout the video at the club's bar, dance floor and lounge.
 Its choreography was likened to Janet Jackson's "Rhythm Nation" routine.
 The video concludes with the club burning down and Usher waking up in a valley.
 The storyline is continued in the "Moving Mountains" clip.
 During the video Usher is shown using a Sony Ericsson W350i Walkman, as part of Usher's endorsement of the company.

 The music video premiered on MTV on April 7, 2008, and was the fourteenth-most streamed video on MTV.com in 2008, and was nominated as the Best Male Video at the 2008 MTV Video Music Awards.
 However, it lost to Chris Brown's "With You" video.

+The music video on YouTube has received over 250 million views as of May 2024.